-Medicare beneficiaries, consisting of routine home care, continuous home care, inpatient respite care, and general inpatient care.
-13 Congress has periodically adjusted these payment rates.
+care, and general inpatient care.
+13 Congress has periodically adjusted these payment rates since they were established.
 14

 Notwithstanding CMS' promulgation of the hospice prospective payment system, Congress has never removed the hospice cap.
-The hospice cap is set on a per beneficiary basis and is adjusted annually for inflation.
-The adjusted per-beneficiary cap is then applied to each hospice on an aggregate basis across each relevant 12-month fiscal year.
+The hospice cap is set on a per beneficiary basis and is adjusted annually for inflation.15 The adjusted per-beneficiary cap is then applied to each hospice on an aggregate basis across each relevant 12-month fiscal year.
 Congress initially set the hospice cap "at 40 percent of the average Medicare per capita expenditure during the last six months of life for Medicare beneficiaries dying of cancer."
 However, Congress later amended the hospice cap "to correct a technical error" because Congress learned that the data from the Congressional Budget Office ("CBO"), upon which the original hospice cap was based, contained two errors.
-Specifically, Congress raised the hospice cap to \$6,500 per Medicare beneficiary subject to an annual inflation adjustment in order to correct for these errors (which coincidentally occurred between when CMS proposed and finalized the hospice prospective payment system).
+Pecifically, Congress raised the hospice cap to \$6,500 per Medicare beneficiary, subject to an annual inflation adjustment in order to correct for these errors (which coincidentally occurred between when CMS proposed and finalized the hospice prospective payment system).

 Accordingly, hospice care is paid under a unique hybrid reimbursement system involving prospective payments as a proxy for costs subject to an annual cap.
-Specifically, the total Medicare payments made to a hospice during a 12-month period is limited by a hospice-specific cap amount that is referred to as the "aggregate cap amount."
-Each hospice's "aggregate cap amount" for a 12-month period is calculated by multiplying the adjusted statutory perbeneficiary cap amount for that period by the number of Medicare beneficiaries served by the hospice during that period.
-The 12-month period is referred to as the "cap year" and runs from November 1 of each year until October 31 of the following year.
+Specifically, the total Medicare payments made to a hospice during a given 12-month period are limited by a hospice-specific cap amount that is referred to as the "aggregate cap amount."
+Each hospice's "aggregate cap amount" for a 12-month period is calculated by multiplying the adjusted statutory per-beneficiary cap amount for that period by the number of Medicare beneficiaries served by the hospice during that period.
+The 12-month period is referred to as the "cap year" and runs from November 1 of each year through October 31 of the following year.
 Medicare payments made to a hospice during a cap year that exceed the aggregate cap amount are overpayments that the hospice must refund to the Medicare program.